-- In North America, we believe that an earlier Easter and the corresponding shift in school breaks had a negative impact on the 2012 second quarter; - For the first twenty-six weeks of fiscal 2012, we increased average transaction value through higher redemption rates of our holiday gift cards and through a promotion in the United States with McDonald's Happy Meals® in North America that drove awareness of our brand and brought traffic to our stores; and - In the United Kingdom, we believe the negative economic conditions contributed to a continued decline in consumer sentiment and a corresponding decline in spending that negatively impacted our comparable store sales.
+- In the fiscal 2012 third quarter, we experienced a decline in the number of transactions compared to the 2011 third quarter which benefitted from a strong product offering that was tied to a major theatrical release that was supported by studio marketing and advertising. - The sales decline in North America in the third quarter more than offset the slight positive in comparable store sales through the first twenty-six weeks of fiscal 2012.
+In the first half of the year, we had benefit from higher redemption rates and transaction value of our holiday gift cards and from a promotion in the United States with McDonald's Happy Meals® that drove awareness of our brand and brought traffic to our stores. - In the United Kingdom, we believe the negative economic conditions contributed to a continued decline in consumer sentiment and a corresponding decline in spending that negatively impacted our comparable store sales.